 The Classical Ideal: Music & Architecture in Harmony Join us at Edgewater, Ayr Mount, and Millford for a unique experience at these historic houses.
+This concert series highlights the themes of classicism and romanticism that are resonant in music, architecture and decorative arts of the first half of the 19th century.
 A three-part concert series, featuring Robert deMaine (Principal Cello, Los Angeles Philharmonic) and Simon Adda-Reyss (Associate Professor of Keyboard Studies at the Conservatoire National Supérieur de Musique in Paris).
 Click here to read more about the musicians.
-Edgewater, Barrytown, NY Sunday, September 17 Experience the splendor of an autumn concert at a classical mansion on the banks of the Hudson River.
-Ayr Mount, Hillsborough, NC Wednesday, September 20 Concert features the Kirkland’s original pianoforte from 1797.
-Millford, Pinewood, …more
+Edgewater, Barrytown, NY Sunday, September 17 Experience the splendor of an autumn concert …more

 Richard Jenrette receives Historic Preservation Medal from The Garden Club of America Baltimore (May 6, 2017) – Richard H. Jenrette, philanthropist and respected Wall Street leader, has received one of the highest honors bestowed by The Garden Club of America (GCA), the Historic Preservation Medal.
 The medal, presented at the GCA’s annual meeting here this evening, is awarded for outstanding work in the field of preservation and/or restoration of historic gardens or buildings of national importance.
 Hailing his “exemplary national record as a preservationist,” the GCA said that “Jenrette’s story is one of a lifelong passion to save and meticulously …more